mggg/VRA_ensembles/README.md

 ### Output Files ###
 These files will be stored in the 'outputs' folder of your local directory.

-* ***store_plans***: Every 500th plan is stored in this file.
+* ***store_plans***: Every nth plan is stored in this file, where n is the user-set *store_interval*.
 The first two columns are VTD IDs and indices, and each subsequent column has their district assignments for a plan.
 * ***hisp_prop_df***: Each column is a district, and each row has the HCVAP shares of district CVAP for a plan.
 * ***black_prop_df***: Each column is a district, and each row has the BCVAP shares of district CVAP for a plan.
 * ***white_prop_df***: Each column is a district, and each row has the WCVAP shares of district CVAP for a plan.